Skip Navigation

 603-358-2327

-Heather Gilligan serves as Chair of the Music Department; oversees the areas of composition, theory, and aural skills; teaches Composition, Music Theory I-IV, Counterpoint, and Analytical Techniques; and is the co-founder and co-director of Currants, the department’s Contemporary Ensemble.
+Heather Gilligan oversees the areas of composition, theory, and aural skills at Keene State College.
+She teaches Composition, Music Theory I-IV, Counterpoint, Analytical Techniques, and Orchestration, and she is the director of the Contemporary Ensemble.

 Is this your profile?
 Edit